swagger-api/swagger.io-docs/integrations/open-source.md

 [swagger.ed](https://github.com/chefArchitect/apispots-browser-swaggered) | A Chrome extenstion that will change the way you look at APIs.

 ### Tools for previous Swagger versions

+The tools below do not produce Swagger 2.0 yet.
+They are listed here as they may still have value for users.
+Feel free to contribute these projects and help them move to Swagger 2.0!

 #### Clojure